ConnorMcGehee/portfolio/README.md

 Hangman is a webgame that presents a secret phrase that the player can guess letter by letter.
 Made with vanilla JS.

 ### [Mastermind](https://connormcgehee.github.io/Mastermind/)
-Mastermind is a JavaScript game based off of the Israelian code-breaking board game.
+Mastermind is a JavaScript game based off of the code-breaking board game by the same name.
 Written in vanilla JS, CSS, and HTML.

 ### [Towers of Hanoi](https://connormcgehee.github.io/TowersOfHanoi/)
 Towers of Hanoi is a JavaScript game based off the popular mathematical puzzle.
 Written in vanilla JS, CSS, and HTML.